Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Acknowledgement

 \section{Acknowledgement}

-The authors thank Klaus M{\o}lmer for useful discussions and acknowledge the support by the National Research Foundation, Prime Ministers Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.
-Thibault Vogt received supports from National Natural Science Foundation of China under Grant No. 12174460.
+The authors thank Klaus M{\o}lmer and Christophe Salomon for useful discussions and acknowledge the support by the National Research Foundation, Prime Ministers Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.
+T. Vogt received supports from National Natural Science Foundation of China under Grant No. 12174460 and W. Li from National Natural Science Foundation of China under Grant No. 92476111.